opendilab/DI-engine-docs/source/12_policies/qgpo.rst

 Q-Guided Policy Optimization(QGPO), proposed in the 2023 paper `Contrastive Energy Prediction for Exact Energy-Guided Diffusion Sampling in Offline Reinforcement Learning <https://arxiv.org/abs/2304.12824>`_, is an actor-critic offline RL algorithm based on energy-based conditional diffusion model.

+Three key components form the basis of the QGPO algorithm: an  **unconditional diffusion model-based behavior policy**, an **action-state value function** driven by an energy function, and an **intermediate energy guidance function**.

-Three key components form the basis of the QGPO algorithm: an unconditional diffusion model-based behavior policy, an action-state value function driven by an energy function, and an intermediate energy guidance function.
+Three key components form the basis of the QGPO algorithm: an  **unconditional diffusion model-based behavior policy**, an **action-state value function** driven by an energy function, and an **intermediate energy guidance function**.

+The training of these three models requires two serial steps: first by using offline data sets to train the **unconditional diffusion model-based behavior policy** until convergence, and then alternately train the **action-state value function** and the **intermediate energy guidance function** until convergence.

-In the paper, a novel training objective was introduced for the energy-based conditional diffusion model, which is referred to as contrastive energy prediction (CEP).
-CEP is a contrastive learning objective that focuses on maximizing the mutual information between the energy function and energy guidance across identical state-action pairs.
+Training the **action-state value function** requires the use of a training objective based on the Bellman equation.
+In order to train the **intermediate energy guidance function**, a method called Contrastive Energy Prediction (CEP) is proposed, which is a contrastive learning objective that focuses on maximizing the mutual information between the energy function and energy guidance across identical state-action pairs.

-The learning of the energy function is achieved by minimizing the Bellman error for state-action pairs derived from the behavior policy, which is based on the diffusion model.
-Furthermore, the diffusion model of the behavior policy is trained utilizing an offline dataset.

 Quick Facts
 -----------